Use the season’s best berries for these Blackberry Cobbler Mugs. Make this recipe as individual servings, or as one big cobbler in a 13×9-inch dish.

 My friend Christen and I recently went blackberry picking on a sweltering summer day.
-We made the best of it though, finding shade where we could and admiring ancient-looking trees on Beauchene's Berry Farm.
-It's a beautiful piece of land that's just a stone's throw from my house.
-They have neatly groomed rows of vines and that makes for the easiest pickin'!
+We made the best of it though, finding shade where we could and admiring ancient-looking trees on Beauchene’s Berry Farm.
+It’s a beautiful piece of land that’s just a stone’s throw from my house.
+They have neatly groomed rows of vines and that makes for the easiest picking!

 I love to make cobbler with freshly foraged berries (second only to muffins).
 My favorite way to serve cobbler is in individual portions, baked in little heat-proof mugs with buttermilk drop biscuits for crust.

-Here's where I differ from a lot of folks on cobbler-making.
 When it comes to biscuit-topped cobblers, I like to partially bake my biscuits on a baking sheet until they are just set but still pale.
 I take them out of the oven, brush them well with melted butter, then place them on top of the cobbler filling and bake until the biscuits turn golden.

 I’m pretty picky when it comes to biscuits, and I just can’t abide a doughy biscuit bottom- which can happen when the biscuit dough is dropped on top of the filling and baked.
 Some people prefer that doughy dumpling texture -and they prefer to make it all in one big casserole dish – so I’ve provided the traditional preparation instructions in addition to my own method.